reynolkb/blockchain-developer-bootcamp-final-project/README.md

 ### root directory

 This is the root of the project where there is information about avoiding common attacks, the deployed address, and design patterns.
 There is also a Procfile and requirements.txt file for heroku.

+## Future Development

+-   I would like to clean up the frontend UI/UX and make it look cleaner.
+I would also like to add some sections common NFT websites have like About Us and Meet the Team.
+-   A lot of NFT collections have a presale where whitelisted users can mint NFTs before everyone else.
+I would like to implement this feature in the future.
+-   I want to show the total supply or total number of NFTs that have been minted out of the total number of NFTs available.
+I didn't have time to fully think this through, but it is a good item to add for the future.